top of page

 Schedule B – Eligibility

-In Year 12 or 13 or equivalent in September of the year of competition (i.e. year 2024 for 2024 Essay Competition).
+You must currently be in full-time secondary education in Year 12 or 13 or equivalent in September of the year of competition (i.e. year 2025 for 2025 Essay Competition).

 Year 12/13 is the penultimate/final year of secondary education in the United Kingdom.
 Standard school leaving age differs across countries.
 ‘Or Equivalent’ is deemed to be in the penultimate/final year of full-time secondary education.